herrwelle/Whats-WhacAMole/README.md

 → https://jrsoftware.org/isinfo.php

 Compile:
-→ Open Whats.iss with Inno Setup Compiler, then click "Compile".
+→ Open Whats.iss with Inno Setup Compiler, and click the Compile button.

 Output:
 → Whats_Setup.exe will be saved to the Output folder (same directory).
 ```

 ❗ Important Copyright Notice: